 ACWA established the Centre for Community Welfare Training (CCWT) as its learning and development arm in 1987.
 CCWT provides cost effective and accessible training opportunities for people working across the community welfare sector in NSW and with vulnerable children, young people and families in particular.

 In 1997, CCWT became a Registered Training Organisation able to deliver vocational qualifications under the Australian Quality Training Framework.

 Our objective is to deliver professional learning that transforms people and communities for a better society.

 A truly civil society based on equal opportunity and social inclusion that actively nurtures the wellbeing and civic contribution of all children, young people, families and communities.

-To advocate for and strengthen the capacity of the community service system to bring about effective reform to achieve better outcomes for communities, families, children and young people, particularly those living in out-of-home care.
+To advocate for and strengthen the capacity of the community service system to bring about effective reform to achieve better outcomes for communities, families, children and young people, particularly vulnerable children, families and communities.